Head-Royce School Board of Trustees 2015-16

 Dr. Edie Zusman, Assistant Secretary

-Edie Zusman is a neurosurgeon in Pacific Brain and Spine Medical Group and Medical Director Sutter East Bay Neuroscience Institute at Eden Medical Center in Castro Valley.
+Edie Zusman is a neurosurgeon with Pacific Brain and Spine Medical Group and a Medical Director for Sutter Health East Bay Neuroscience Institute at Eden Medical Center in Castro Valley.
 Edie specializes in the diagnosis and treatment of brain tumors, epilepsy, aneurysms, vascular malformations and disorders of the spine.
 She is specialty trained in Gamma Knife Radiosurgery, brain mapping, endoscopy, and intra-operative computer guided neuro-navigation tools.
 She started Northwestern University Medical School at age 19, completed her Neurosurgical Residency at UC Davis, and received fellowships in Epilepsy, Brain Tumor Surgery and Molecular Medicine Research at UC San Francisco.
 She has been recognized by her peers nationally and locally, having been elected to the American Association of Neurological Surgeons Board of Directors, and was named a top doctor by Sacramento Magazine.
-Earlier this year Edie completed her MBA at George Washington University.
+Last year Edie completed her MBA at George Washington University.
 She has authored over 20 patients on socioeconomic aspects of healthcare and was named to the Editorial Board of Neurosurgery.
 Dr. Zusman chairs the Epilepsy Foundation of Northern California.
-Edie is married to her college sweetheart, Steve Pratt, CEO of Infosys Consulting, and they have two lifers at Head-Royce, Adam ’14 and Abby ’17, an equestrian who loves physics.
+Edie is married to her college sweetheart, Steve Pratt, CEO of Infosys Consulting, and they have two lifers at Head-Royce, Adam ’14, now attending Colgate University, and Abby ’17, an equestrian who loves physics.